Secure CheckoutPersonal information is secured with SSL technology.

-The second edition of Atlas of the Developing Mouse Brain at E17.5, P0, and P6 builds on the features of the successful first edition.
-The second edition is a comprehensive and convenient reference for all the areas of the mouse brain at Fetal-Day 17.5 (E17.5), Day-of-Birth (P0), and Day-Six postnatal (P6).
-It also delineates the parts of the eye, features of the skull, ganglia, nerves, arteries, veins, bones and foramina.
-This atlas is an essential tool for researchers and students who study the development of the mouse brain, or who interpret the findings from genetic manipulation.
+Atlas of the Developing Mouse Brain, Second Edition builds on the features of successful first edition, providing a comprehensive and convenient reference for all areas of the mouse brain at Fetal-Day 17.5 (E17.5), Day-of-Birth (P0), and Day-Six postnatal (P6).
+The book also delineates the parts of the eye, features of the skull, ganglia, nerves, arteries, veins, bones and foramina.
+This atlas is an essential tool for researchers and students who study the development of the mouse brain, or for those who interpret findings from genetic manipulation.

-- 176 high-resolution colour scans of Nissl-stained coronal sections of the brain and skull of the fetal (E17.5), Day-of-Birth (P0), and Day-Six postnatal mouse (P6)
+- Contains 176 high-resolution color scans of Nissl-stained coronal sections of the brain and skull of the fetal (E17.5), day-of-birth (P0), and day-six postnatal mouse (P6)

-- Corresponding diagrams delineating all the structures of the brain, as well as peripheral nerves, ganglia, muscles, bones, veins, and arteries of the head
+- Includes diagrams that delineate all structures of the brain, as well as peripheral nerves, ganglia, muscles, bones, veins and arteries of the head

-- Approximately 5000 corrections and updates from the first edition
+- Presents approximately 5000 corrections and updates from the first edition

-- Colour coding of the veins, arteries, nerves, ganglions of the skull in diagrams
+- Includes color codes of the veins, arteries, nerves and ganglions of the skull in diagrams

 Standard neuroanatomy lab atlas for all labs doing neuroanatomy, neurophysiology, neuropharmacology, behavioral neuroscience, or molecular expression/cloning/neurogenetics in the mouse brain